 Thomas set out on the journey, and has been fortunate to have been accompanied by an amazing group of young adults, current ETSU students, and alumni to take on the challenge.
 The Core Team of individuals met every two weeks to diligently plan and work on making the mission a reality.
 A large event called Adoration 2017 was created to fulfill the endeavor by God to gather 1,000 churches together, and upon learning of the terrible prescription drug abuse epidemic in Appalachia, the team decided to fully embrace the epidemic and make it their social cause seeking to mobilize the Body of Christ to work together to Restore Appalachia.

 Adoration 2017 took place in the Mini Dome at ETSU on October 1, 2017.
 Over 260 different churches, 24 different denominations, and over 2,000 people attended the first event, and as a result, a new student organization at ETSU was born bearing the name of Adoration Life.
 Adoration Life has three purposes; Honor Jesus Christ as Lord and Savior, unite the Body of Christ, and Restore Appalachia from prescription drug abuse.
-With Adoration 2017 under wraps, the Adoration Core Team of young adults and college students have started to diligently pray and seek God for guidance during the planning of Adoration 2018 happening on Sunday, October 21st, 2018 at the ETSU Mini Dome.
-The mission is still to gather 1,000 different churches together at ETSU.
+Adoration Life became an official non-profit public benefit organization in 2018 and they then hosted their second worship conference called Adoration 2018!
+Now the team is planning to host Adoration 2019 on Saturday, September 28th with the same goals: Honor Jesus Christ, serve the local church, and restore Appalachia.
+We believe 1,000 churches are stronger together!

-We invite you to join us in this story as week seek to gather 1,000 different churches together in one location!!
+We invite you to join us in this story as we seek to gather 1,000 different churches together in one location!!